 About the Team

 We are an interdisciplinary group of young, entrepreneurial scientists.
-In over 4 years of experience building several Mars rover prototypes and learning from big players in the space industry, we have gathered the experience, contacts, and resources to push the project towards the next goal: a Mars-proof prototype.
+In over 5 years of experience building several Mars rover prototypes and learning from big players in the space industry, we have gathered the knowledge, contacts, and resources to push the project toward the next goal: a Mars-proof prototype.

-Our subteams range from engineering over business to marketing, with more than 80 members in total.
+Our subteams range from engineering over business to marketing, with around 60 members in total.
 With main branches in Vienna (AUT) and Delft (NL), Team Tumbleweed brings together people from over 20 countries.
 United under our common goal, we think and act globally.